kftaylor/kftaylor.github.io/about.md

 *   Understanding how heavily team relied on service, could they stop-gap with other service(s)?

 *   Instability of company.
-Recently acquired and were straightforward about requiring an expensive LinkedIn Recruiter subscription next year.
+They were recently acquired and were up front about requiring an expensive LinkedIn Recruiter subscription next year.
 Buying into a service even deeper with the knowledge of it changing within a year didn't make sense

 ## Optional B